-Also known as pinworms, threadworms (Strongyloides) are small worms which live in the small intestine.
-They are around 1/8 to 1/5 of an inch long.
+Also known as pinworms, threadworms (Strongyloides) are small worms which live in the small intestine, they are around 1/8 to 1/5 of an inch long.
 There are several dozen species of threadworms, cats are most commonly affected by Strongyloides stercoralis.
-Threadworm is a rare infection in cats.
-Humans are believed to be a major source of infection for cats with S. stercoralis.
+Threadworm is a rare infection in cats, and humans are believed to be a major source of infection for cats with S. stercoralis.

 How do cats become infected with threadworm?

 Cats become infected when they come into contact with feces containing the infective threadworm larvae.
 The larvae penetrate the skin and migrate to the lungs via the blood, they move up the trachea and into the throat, the cat then swallows them.

 Nursing kittens can also acquire the worm via their mother’s milk.

 Cats with light infestations may show no symptoms at all.
 Heavier infestations may produce symptoms including:

 Occasionally respiratory symptoms

 Your veterinarian will perform a complete physical examination and obtain a medical history from you.

 Microscopic examination of the feces for the presence of larva can confirm diagnosis.